HoneyRyder3318/budget-tracker/README.md

 ### Key Features
 - 📊 **Spending by Category Graph**: Visual breakdown of where your money goes
+- 📅 **Monthly Filtering**: View dashboard and transactions by specific month
 - 💰 **Savings Management**: Track progress toward non-monthly payments
 - 🔔 **Upcoming Payments Alert**: See bills/subscriptions due in the next 7 days
 - 📈 **Dashboard Overview**: Income, expenses, balance, and recurring payment summaries